Configure8inc/c8-helm-repository/helm-charts/c8/README.md

 ```

 > **Note**
-> If you want to discover more aws accounts, you have to repeat all 2 steps for each account.
+> If you want to discover more AWS accounts, please repeat the 2nd step for each account.

 </details>